tcondell872/wordle-answer-list/README.md

 # wordle-answer-list
 The complete wordle answer list.

-                                                                                                                                                                ____To be able to use the wordle-help program you need to download the wordleans.txt file.
+                                                                           To be able to use the wordle-help program you need to download the wordleans.txt file.
+  You also need to have the txt file in the same folder as the actual .py file.